Ken Babbs: Furthur

 The most famous happening of the Pranksters was the nationwide trip on the 1939 International Harvester school bus named Furthur.
 While on a trip to New York City, the Pranksters needed an automobile that could hold fourteen people and all of their filming and taping equipment.
 One of the members saw a "revamped school bus" in San Francisco that was for sale, the Pranksters bought the bus and named it Furthur.
 Babbs was the engineer for the bus.

 Ken Babbs is mostly credited for the sound systems he created for the Trips Festival, a 1966 three day music festival held in San Francisco.
 Prior to Babbs’ creation, it was discovered that particular music usually sounded distorted when cranked to high levels because of the concrete floor in the San Francisco Longshoreman’s Union Hall (where the Trips Festival was taking place).
 Babbs being a sound engineer resolved the problem.
 He made sound amplifiers that would not create distorted sounds when turned up to high sound levels.

 The purpose for this Happening was to link the psychedelic tribes from the west and the east.
 Many people tend to remember the east tribe because of Timothy Leary and LSD.
 Many misjudgments have been made on the Pranksters and their promotion of LSD.
 However, Babbs makes it clear that "just because we used LSD does not mean we were promoting its use.
 (LSD) is a dangerous drug...[It’s] a way, I guess, of breaking down the conformist ideology."

+In May of 1972, Babbs and Kesey met with Oregon Governor Tom McCall to discuss decriminalization and legalization of marijuana in Oregon.
+Their proposal was to create an Oregon Marijuana Control Commission which would distribute marijuana through the state owned Oregon Liquor Control Commission stores, thus assuring control over marijuana quality and tax collection by the State of Oregon.
+The Governor replied that he would immediately push for decriminalization of one ounce or less of marijuana by the end of 1972 and hold off the idea of total decriminalization of Oregon (which happened in 2014).
+This meeting of the Governor and Kesey and Babbs led to Oregon being the first state in the US to decriminalize marijuana possession and eventually the first state to legalize marijuana sales.